myspotontheweb/mkdocs-demo/docs/blog/posts/Diagrams.md

 ---
-title: "How to render a cloud diagram, using diagrams plugin"
+title: "How to render a cloud diagram, using Diagrams plugin"
 date: 2023-11-07
 draft: false
 authors: